IPS (Retina Display / Gorilla Glass / Gyroscope / Accelerometer / Proximity Sensor / Ambient Light Sensor)

 On the upside, the App Store remains in a league of its own.
 Every app you ever wanted will likely there -- if it's not from Google.
 If you've ever used BlackBerry or Windows devices, you understand the pain of having a weak ecosystem.
 If all you've used is iPhones, you don't know how good you have it.
 I love how games are easier to play -- there's less scrolling on the larger screen.

 One glaring feature missing on the 4S finally gets added: 4G LTE.
 Tired of hearing "Well, my Android has 4G"?
 Now you don't to.
 It runs on the fastest networks from AT&T, Verizon and Sprint.
-Frequencies and speeds will vary depending on CDMA or GSM service, and the version you buy.
+Frequencies and speeds will vary depending on CDMA or GSM service, and the version you buy, but you can expect around 10-megabits per second.

 If you want to pay with your iPhone -- too bad.
 NFC is missing.
 But then again, nobody uses it.
 The technology has yet to take off, so you won't miss much.
 It has other uses, of course, like transferring files, but you can easily use Wi-Fi or a USB cable to handle it.
 Not a big deal.